WILLS, TRUSTS, & ESTATE PLANNING

-Most clients do not relish the thought of having their wills written, attending to estate planning, making health-care choices should they wind up in a "persistent vegetative state", or otherwise planning for an orderly transition after they pass away.
+Most clients do not relish the thought of having their wills written, attending to estate planning, making health-care choices should they wind up in a "persistent vegetative state", or otherwise taking steps to make sure there will be an orderly transition after they pass away.
 In fact, most people postpone the task as long as possible.
-Often they wait until just before they leave for a long trip, or until after an illness that makes them realize that their failure to get their wills and estate in order may jeopardize the well-being of those who are left after they pass away.
+Often they wait until just before they leave for a long trip, or until after an illness that makes them realize their failure to get their wills and estate planning in order may jeopardize the well-being of those who are left after they pass away.

 I will be happy to help you with your wills, trusts, and estate planning, and assist you in getting all your documents in order.
 My job is to make our discussions as personalized and painless as possible.
 I listen to your needs and wishes, discuss your various choices and the ramifications of such choices, and offer alternative solutions where that is possible.
-This process includes making sure you have made any necessary changes to your beneficiary forms for your insurance, IRAs, 401k's, etc., to achieve your estate-related goals.
+This process includes making sure you have made any necessary changes to your beneficiary forms for your life insurance, banking and investment accounts IRA's, 401k's, etc., to achieve your estate-related goals.

 Working with or without a financial advisor

 Often clients contact me after they have seen a financial advisor, accountant, or professional estate planner, and ask me to write the documents they have been advised to execute.
 Just as frequently, clients tell me, “My case is very simple”, or “I know exactly what I want”.
-Whether using a financial planner or coming up with one’s own estate planning ideas, the client is not always aware of the full picture: the financial planner may not have explained all the personal ramifications of a recommended estate plan, and, similarly, the client who initially feels s/he has constructed a satisfactory plan on the personal level may not have been aware of all the financial/tax ramifications of that plan.
+Whether using a financial planner or coming up with one’s own estate planning ideas, the client is not always aware of the full picture.
+The financial planner may not have explained all the personal ramifications of a recommended estate plan.
+Similarly, the client who initially feels s/he has constructed a satisfactory plan on the personal level may not have been aware of all the financial/tax ramifications of that plan.

-I am happy to work with a financial advisor, and happy to do as the client says, but I take the time to go one step beyond: I inquire what the client wants to achieve, and why, and usually come up with creative solutions or alternatives to achieve clients’ goals.
+I am happy to work with a financial advisor, and happy to do as the client says, but I take the time to go one step beyond: I inquire as to what the client wants to achieve, and why, and usually come up with creative solutions or alternatives to reach the clients’ goals.